Key concepts for metrics

 A project is a collaborative workspace where you work with data and other assets to accomplish a particular goal, such as creating metrics.

 You can choose an existing project to work in or create a new project from the Data and Metrics tab.
-Once you've identified a project to work in, select it from the project switcher on Data and Metrics.
+After you have identified a project to work in, select it from the project switcher on Data and Metrics.

 You can now:

-This action starts the metric creation flow where you can add the data you want to ask about and prepare the data for use in conversations through metadata enrichment and data modeling in the semantic data model.
+This action starts the metric creation flow.
+In this process, you can add the data that you want to ask about and prepare it for use in conversations through metadata enrichment and data modeling in the semantic data model.

 You can upload a file to quickly get started on asking questions about the data in the file.
 The data automatically undergoes metadata enrichment during the file upload process, preparing it for use in conversations.

-You can also use projects to set the scope of a conversation.
-When asking questions in Conversations, select the project you want to use from the list next to the input box.
-IBM watsonx BI uses the enriched metadata and metrics in the selected project to answer your questions.
+When you ask questions in Conversations, choose the project in the list in the input box.
+Watsonx BI uses the enriched metadata and metrics in that project to generate answers.

 Assets